 TAHS 2022 Summer Tours are here!
-Both the Oakwood Cemetery tour and the Downtown Historical tours will be coming back in 2021.
-All tours will adhere to social distancing guidelines. $10.00 donation suggested.
-All proceeds will go to Traverse Area Historical Society.
+Both the Oakwood Cemetery tour and the Downtown Historical tours will be offered, as well as a new tour all about Old Towne.
+Each costs $15.00 per person, and all proceeds will go to Traverse Area Historical Society.

 Downtown Tours: Meeting at the Statue of Perry Hannah on the corner of Union and 6th Street in Traverse City.
-Last Saturday of every month, June – September, 10 am – 11:30 am.
-June 26th, July 31st, August 28th and September 25th.
+Offered June – September, 10am – 12pm.
+June 25th, July 23rd, August 27th and September 24th.

 Oakwood Cemetery Tours: Meeting at the entrance to the Oakwood Cemetery off of 8th Street in Traverse City.
 Second and fourth Sunday of every month, June – September, 4 pm – 5:30 pm.
 June 26th; July 10th, 24th; August 14th, 28th; September 11th, 25th.